Everywhere (Michelle Branch song): Chart performance

-"Everywhere" is Branch's most successful song.
 On the US Billboard Hot 100, "Everywhere" debuted at number 62 on September 1, 2001, becoming that week's highest-charting new song.
 Ten weeks later, on November 10, the song peaked at number 12, giving Branch her first of four top-20 singles in the US.
 The song spent a total of 20 weeks on the Hot 100, last charting at number 63 on January 7, 2002.
 On other Billboard charts, the song achieved its highest position on the Mainstream Top 40, where it peaked at number five and spent 26 weeks on the ranking.
 The song also reached the top 10 on the Adult Top 40 and Top 40 Tracks listings, reaching numbers nine and six, respectively.
 The track appeared on the Adult Top 40 year-end chart for 2001, ranking in at number 26.
+In Canada, the song became a top-10 hit on contemporary hit radio, peaking at number nine on the Nielsen BDS chart.

 In Australia, "Everywhere" debuted at number 100 on the ARIA Singles Chart in November 2001, rising into the top 50 on January 13, 2002.
 In late March, the song rose into the top 20 and peaked at number 19, becoming Branch's highest-charting single in Australia and staying inside the top 50 for 15 weeks.
 At the end of 2002, the Australian Recording Industry Association (ARIA) ranked the song at number 87 on their year-end chart.
 In New Zealand, the single first appeared at number 45 on the RIANZ Singles Chart in November 2001.
 Over the next six weeks, the track rose up the top 50, eventually peaking at number two on December 16.
 Spending 16 weeks within the top 50, it remains Branch's highest-charting single in New Zealand.
+Recorded Music NZ awarded the song a gold certification in 2022 for sales and streams exceeding 15,000 units.

 "Everywhere" also charted in several European countries, achieving a peak of number 84 on the Eurochart Hot 100 in April 2002.
 In the United Kingdom, the single debuted and peaked at number 18 on the UK Singles Chart the same month, totaling six weeks in the top 100.
 It is Branch's second-highest-peaking single in the UK, after "The Game of Love", her collaboration with rock band Santana.
 On the Netherlands' Dutch Top 40 chart, "Everywhere" became a top-five hit, reaching number five in March 2002, while on the country's Single Top 100 chart, it reached number 28.
 According to the Dutch Top 40, "Everywhere" was the Netherlands' 84th-best-performing hit of 2002.
 In Italy, the track reached number 28 on the FIMI Singles Chart.
 Elsewhere in Europe, the single peaked at number 46 in Switzerland and charted below the top 50 in France, Germany, Sweden, and Switzerland.